braboj/the-great-wall/docs/analysis.md

 ### 4.2.
 Input

-- `MUST` - Provide a configuration file containing wall profiles.
+- `MUST` - Provide a file containing wall profiles.
-- `MUST` - Configuration file contains one or lines for each wall profile
+- `MUST` - The file contains one or lines for each wall profile
 - `MUST` - Each profile has one or more of sections with initial heights
 - `MUST` - Each section has an initial height between 0 and 30 feet.
 - `MUST` - Each section is separated by a space
 - `MUST` - The maximum allowed number of sections is 2000
 - `MAY` - The user MAY change the wall profiles using the REST API
 - `MAY` - The user MAY adjust the number of crews using the REST API
-- `MAY` - The configuration file contains sections

 ### 4.3.
 Output

-- `MUST` - Return JSON response for all endpoints, including errors
+- `MUST` - Return JSON response for all API endpoints
 - `MUST` - Provide an endpoint to get the daily status of the wall
 - `MUST` - Provide an endpoint to get the total cost of the wall
 - `MUST` - Provide an endpoint to get the cost of a specific profile